Fjellvatnet

 Fjellvatnet is a lake that is located in Nordland county, Norway.
 The 5.77 km2 lake lies mostly in Bindal Municipality, but the far eastern part of the lake extends into the neighboring Brønnøy Municipality where it is known as Storvatnet.
-It flows out through a channel on the southwestern side of the lake and flows into the neighboring lake Eidevatnet.
+It flows out through a channel on the southwestern side of the lake and flows into the neighboring lake Eidvatnet.

+Fish found in Fjellvatnet are arctic char, sea trout and wild salmon.